awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 In order for the ssm\-user account to be created, the instance profile attached to the instance must provide the necessary permissions\.
 For information, see [Step 2: Verify or Create an IAM Instance Profile with Session Manager Permissions](session-manager-getting-started-instance-profile.md) in the **Session Manager** Getting Started content\.

 **AMIs with SSM Agent preinstalled**
-SSM Agent is installed, by default, on the following Amazon EC2 Amazon Machine Images \(AMIs\):
+SSM Agent is installed, by default, on the following Amazon Machine Images \(AMIs\):
 + Windows Server \(all SKUs\)
 + Amazon Linux
 + Amazon Linux 2
 + Ubuntu Server 16\.04
 + Ubuntu Server 18\.04

 You must manually install SSM Agent on Amazon EC2 instances created from other Linux AMIs\.
-You must also manually install SSM Agent on servers or virtual machines in your on\-premises environment\.
+You must also manually install SSM Agent on on\-premises servers or VMs in your hybrid environment\.
 For more information, see [Setting Up AWS Systems Manager in Hybrid Environments](systems-manager-managedinstances.md)\.

-**Note**
-AMIs that include SSM Agent by default can take up to two weeks to be updated with the newest version of SSM Agent\.
-Updated versions of SSM Agent are released frequently\.
-New versions are released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
-For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
-For information, see [Automate SSM Agent Updates on Your Instances](ssm-agent-automatic-updates.md)\.
-Updated versions of SSM Agent are rolled out to new AWS Regions at different times\.
-For this reason, you might receive the "Unsupported on current platform" error when trying to deploy a new version of SSM Agent in a Region\.

- For information about porting SSM Agent logs to Amazon CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

 Use the following procedures to install, configure, or uninstall SSM Agent\.
 This section also includes information about configuring SSM Agent to use a proxy\.